mugful/centos-davical/README.md

 you'll need to link the DAViCal container to a Postgres one.

 The database and accounts need to be created before starting the DAViCal container.
-If you're running dockingbay's centos-postgres, you can create them like so:
+If you're running mugful's centos-postgres, you can create them like so:

     # assuming the container name is 'postgres'